1. Home

 Solar offset is a measurement of the yearly difference between the amount of electricity generated by your solar panels, and the amount of electricity your home uses.
 It’s typically expressed as a percentage.

 In a perfect scenario, your home would use the same amount of electricity as your solar panels generate, but realistically, it’s never going to be exactly 100%.
-However, you can still design a system that gets as close to 100% as possible, based on your historic energy consumption habits.
+However, you can still design a system that gets as close to 100% as possible, based on your past energy consumption habits.

 Consider this more likely scenario: